Have you ever thought about visiting the city of Madrid? Have you ever wondered what to see in Madrid?

 Well, if you have the idea of visiting the city, and you don’t know very well which secrets are going to shelter its streets, you are in the right place so that you can know a little better what to do in Madrid.

-There are a lot of places to visit in Madrid that will take your breath away and make you enjoy the city.
+There is a lot of places to visit in Madrid that will take your breath away and make you enjoy the city.

 And below we will describe some tourist spots in Madrid, famous and less famous, that tourists should not miss.
 Keep on reading!